Respond to consultation by 28 October

 - and then send it off!

-If you have more time, please response via the consultation questionnaire.
+If you have more time, please respond via the consultation questionnaire.
 You are welcome to use some of the arguments from our previous consultation response, our briefing to SPT Board members, as well as the email contents below.

 Many thanks for your help!